CanelaSoftware/cassiaDB_docs/CRUD/Cloud/BatchDeleteCloud.md

-# BatchDeleteLocal
+# BatchDeleteCloud
 ---
 ```
-commnad cdb_batchDeleteLocal pRecordA
+commnad cdb_batchDeleteCloud pRecordA
 ```
 ## Summary:
-This function deletes a list of local records.
+This function deletes a list of records over the cloud.

 ## Inputs:
 * **`pRecordA`** *(Array)* - A multidimensional array of keys, where each key is a table UID that maps to another array of keys.
 This table UID can be obtained by calling the function *cdx_getTableID* and passing in the table name, returning the table's unique UID.
 There must be at least one table UID key in the array.